 The Importance of Continued Education

-Just because you have received certification as a life coach, that doesn't mean your education is complete!
+Just because you have received certification or completed your hours as a coach, that doesn’t mean your education is complete!

 You will need to continue your education, both for your own sake and for that of your clients.
 In order to keep up with the changing problems that occur on a regular basis, you must expand your horizons and continue to find new and improved methods of tackling those problems.

-The road to becoming a life coach is neither short nor easy, but it's absolutely rewarding!
+The road to become a coach is neither short nor easy, but it’s absolutely rewarding!

 Once you have a practice and see the progress your clients are making, you will be encouraged.
 In the end, it will all be worth it!